MycroftAI/documentation/_pages/portuguese.md

     }
 ```

-@TODO list of languages for all officially supported engines like in this [post](https://jarbasai.github.io//tts_comparison/)

 ## Translating core dialog

-The default mycroft dialog files may need translation, for portuguese this is already implemented
+The default Mycroft dialog files may need translation.
+For Portuguese this is already implemented.

 You can find these files at

 `mycroft_root_dir/res/txt/pt-pt`

-You may need to copy the pt-pt folder into a pt-br folder
+You may need to copy the `pt-pt` folder into a `pt-br` folder

-@TODO bash usage example

 Check that the following files exist: